photoprism/photoprism-docs/docs/user-guide/organize/video.md

 # Browsing and Playing Videos

 Navigate to *Videos* to browse all your videos.
 To play a video, click :material-play:.
 Videos in MPEG-4 AVC format can be played natively by virtually all modern browsers.

-Other video formats are [automatically transcoded](#transcoding) in the background with [FFmpeg](https://www.ffmpeg.org/documentation.html) so that they can be played without causing any problems, even if your browser might support the format as well.
+Other video formats are [automatically transcoded](#transcoding) in the background with [FFmpeg](https://www.ffmpeg.org/documentation.html) so that they can be played without causing any problems, even if your browser might support the format.

 ![Screenshot](img/video-1.png)